Warren Hastings: Legacy

-The city of Hastings, and the Melbourne outer suburb of Hastings, Victoria, Australia, were named after him.
+The city of Hastings, New Zealand, and the Melbourne outer suburb of Hastings, Victoria, Australia, were named after him.
 There is also a road and the neighbourhood of Hastings, Kolkata, in India named after him.

-"Hastings" is the name of one of the four school houses in La Martiniere Calcutta (Kolkata).
+"Hastings" is the name of one of the four schoolhouses in La Martiniere Calcutta (Kolkata).
 It is represented by the colour red.
-"Hastings" is also the name of one of the four school houses in Bishop Westcott Girls' School, Ranchi, again represented by the colour red.
+"Hastings" is also the name of one of the four schoolhouses in Bishop Westcott Girls' School, Ranchi, again represented by the colour red.
 "Hastings" is a senior wing house at St Paul's School, Darjeeling, India, where all the senior wing houses are named after Anglo-Indian colonial figures.

 RIMS Warren Hastings was a Royal Indian Marine troopship built by the Barrow Shipbuilding Co. and launched on 18 April 1893.
 The ship struck a rock and was wrecked off the coast of Réunion on the night of 14 January 1897.